25N-NBOMe

-25N-NBOMe (2C-N-NBOMe, NBOMe-2C-N) is a derivative of the hallucinogen 2C-N. The pharmacological properties of 25N-NBOMe have not been described in the scientific literature, but it is believed to act in a similar manner to related compounds such as 25I-NBOMe and 25C-NBOMe, which are potent agonists at the 5HT2A receptor.
+25N-NBOMe, also known as 2C-N-NBOMe or NBOMe-2C-N, is a derivative of the hallucinogen 2C-N. The pharmacological properties of 25N-NBOMe have not been described in the scientific literature, but it is believed to act in a similar manner to related compounds such as 25I-NBOMe and 25C-NBOMe, which are potent agonists at the 5HT2A receptor.
 25N-NBOMe has been sold as a street drug and has only been described in the literature in terms of identification by forensic analysis.

-Legality
+Use and effects

+The dose range of 25N-NBOMe has been given as 0.1 to 1.3 mg or more sublingually, with a typical dose estimate of 0.6 mg.
+Whereas 2C-N is much less potent in terms of dose than other 2C drugs, 25N-NBOMe appears to have a similar dose range as other NBOMe drugs.